Roz Chast: Career

 Chast's subjects often deal with domestic and family life.
-In a 2006 interview with comedian Steve Martin for the New Yorker Festival, Chast revealed that she enjoys drawing interior scenes, often involving lamps and accentuated wallpaper, to serve as the backdrop for her comics.
+In a 2006 interview with comedian Steve Martin for the New Yorker Festival, Chast expressed that she enjoys drawing interior scenes, often involving lamps and accentuated wallpaper, to serve as the backdrop for her comics.
 Her comics reflect a "conspiracy of inanimate objects", an expression she credits to her mother.

 Her first New Yorker cartoon, Little Things, was sold to the magazine in April 1978.
-The cartoon, which Chast describes as "peculiar and personal", shows a small collection of "Little Things"—strangely-named, oddly-shaped small objects such as "chent", "spak", and "tiv".
+The cartoon, which Chast describes as "peculiar and personal", shows a small collection of "Little Things"—strangely named, oddly shaped small objects such as "chent", "spak", and "tiv".

-Her New Yorker cartoons began as small black-and-white panels, but increasingly used more color and often appear over several pages.
+Her New Yorker cartoons began as small black-and-white panels, but increasingly used more color and often appeared over several pages.
 Her first cover for The New Yorker was the August 4, 1986 issue.

 Chast has written or illustrated more than a dozen books, including Unscientific Americans, Parallel Universes, Mondo Boxo, Proof of Life on Earth, The Four Elements and The Party After You Left: Collected Cartoons 1995–2003 (Bloomsbury, 2004).
 In 2006, Theories of Everything: Selected Collected and Health-Inspected Cartoons, 1978–2006 was published, collecting most of her cartoons from The New Yorker and other periodicals.
 One characteristic of her books is that the "author photo" is always a cartoon she draws of, presumably, herself.
 The title page, including the Library of Congress cataloging information, is also hand-lettered by Chast.

-Her book Can't We Talk About Something More Pleasant? is a graphic memoir, combining cartoons, text, and photographs to tell the story of an only child helping her elderly parents navigate the end of their lives.
+Her book, Can't We Talk About Something More Pleasant? is a graphic memoir, combining cartoons, text, and photographs to tell the story of an only child helping her elderly parents navigate the end of their lives.

-Chast is represented by the Danese/Corey gallery in Chelsea, New York City.
+On October 30, 2024, Chast was awarded a National Humanities Medal by the National Endowment for the Humanities for "deepen[ing] the nation's understanding of the humanities and broad[ening] our citizens' engagement with history, literature, languages, philosophy, and other humanities subjects".
+President Joe Biden presented the medal to Chast.